top of page

 It involves a sudden or unexpected disruption that leads to a loss of control or failure to proceed as originally intended.
 To derail is to hinder, obstruct, or interrupt the progress or functioning of something, often resulting in negative consequences.
 It implies a significant deviation or deviation from the planned or desired trajectory, potentially leading to delays, accidents, or the overall failure of the endeavor.
 Metaphorically, "derail" can also be used to describe the disruption or diversion of a discussion, conversation, or event from its intended focus or purpose, causing it to become unproductive or ineffective.

-Example sentences of derail
+Example sentences containing derail

 1. The unexpected financial crisis could derail the company's expansion plans.